Fun DIY Emotions Sensory Bottles for Toddlers

-Teaching toddlers and preschoolers about emotions doesn’t have to be complicated.
-Emotions Sensory Bottles are a fun, calming, and creative way to introduce your child to feelings in a safe, hands-on environment.
+Emotions are difficult to understand for anyone, but especially toddlers.
+Emotions Sensory Bottles are a fun, calming, and creative way to introduce your child to their feelings!

-That’s why homemade activities like these sensory emotions bottles are more than just crafts; they’re building blocks for lifelong social and emotional well-being.
 With just a few simple materials, you can create a powerful tool that blends play with purposeful learning.
-You will enjoy trying these emotion sensory bottles with your kids

 Pin This Post For Later: